agungferdi/golang-web-payment-itegration/README.md

-Personal Web Store - E-Commerce with Midtrans & MySQL Personal Web Store is a Go (Golang)-based eCommerce platform that integrates with Midtrans for secure payment processing.
+Personal Web Store - E-Commerce with Midtrans & MySQL.

+Personal Web Store is a Go (Golang)-based eCommerce platform that integrates with Midtrans for secure payment processing.
 It supports product management, shopping cart functionality, and online payments using various methods like Virtual Accounts, E-Wallets, and Credit/Debit Cards.

 🚀 Upcoming Update: User authentication (Register & Login) will be added soon!